gianlazz/Lazztech.Cloud/GianDevNotes.md

 In the earlier video I've been referencing it setup throttling so that only one jenkins pipeline that ran docker could run at a time.
 That could be a good solution.

 How do I handle deployment to my cluster?
 Should I expose the ssh port to the public?
 That doesn't seem that secure but I'm not sure.
 Should I have the jenkins pipeline connect to the vpn then ssh?
 I think that's what I'll do.

+Should I make secondary docker-compose.yml and Dockerfiles for arm deployment?